 Section 75 category Details of needs/experiences/priorities

-Religious belief The policy applies to all members of staff fairly and consistently and we do not feel it impacts on any particular section 75 category.
+Religious belief The policy applies to all members of staff fairly and consistently irrespective of which equality group they belong to.

 Political opinion As above

 Racial group As above

 Age As above

 Marital status As above

 Sexual orientation As above

-Men and women generally As above
+Men and women generally Certain protection is afforded under legislation to those that are pregnant.
+This is integrated into the policy and its management.

+Disability Certain protection is afforded under legislation to those that are disabled.
+This integrated into the policy and its management.